 Every little bit that goes towards your mortgage amounts to substantial savings over the course of a 15 or 30 year loan (not pure savings, but reduced interest payments).
-Can you afford to throw an extra $100 a month towards the principle?
-Get a bonus at work—throw part of it towards your principle.
+Can you afford to throw an extra $100 a month towards the principal?
+Get a bonus at work—throw part of it towards your principal.

 Low interest rate + inflation is your friend